 I created this website for all the other aviation enthusiasts out there.
 Through this website, I wish to convey the magic that I see in flight and hopefully encourage others to take up this amazing and rewarding hobby.
 Once again, welcome to East Coast Flying.

 Final Approach to Easton Airport Runway 4 - ©2010

 Cruising along at 2,000 ft or even 1,000 ft can give you a completely new perspective of the world we live in.
 It starts to remind you of how truly small you are compared to the wold.
 The beauty of our world really starts to sink in, and this is why I like taking pictures while flying almost as much as I enjoy flying itself.
 Please check out my photos page and if you see something you like, you can buy a print at a very reasonable price.
-I am not out to create a photography business but I need to recoup my own costs.
 I also have links to other aerial photography sites in the links page.
 If you have any tips or suggestions please let me know.
 I welcome any and all constructive criticism.

 Pre-flight for night flying - ©2011